peteradrichem/Xul/docs/validate.rst

 Print file names
 ----------------
 .. program:: validate
-.. option:: -f, -l, --validated-files
+.. option:: -l, -f, --validated-files

-The ``-f, -l, --validated-files`` command-line option only prints the names of validated XML files.
+The ``--validated-files`` command-line option only prints the names of validated XML files (similar to ``grep --files-with-matches``).

 Find XML files that validate: